lgestin/generative_dl_toy_experiements/README.md

 Cons:
 - **Compute cost**: Because of the iterative nature of diffusion models, both training a sampling are expensive processes.
+- Lack of control over the output.
+The only way to really control the output of a diffusion model is to train it with powerful conditioning, otherwise it can be hard to control.
+- No real latent space, interpolation can be hard

 In this implementation we used:
 - Linear beta schedule.